PHOTOS COURTESY KATIE GIBBS

 “Our free opening day in New York was a disaster,” she told the outlet.
 “I got there in the morning and there were people sleeping in front of the door.”

-Stay plugged in, and hopefully this time you’ll snag a golden ticket!
+Hopefully this time you can snag a golden ticket!

 See more photos from the Museum of Ice Cream, below.